Leading projects at 18F

 Each team has a project lead who coordinates and represents the project, both to the partner and within 18F.

-- Establishing a healthy team with positive working relationships
+- Establish a healthy team with positive working relationships

-- Identifying ways we could potentially help the partner more, given more time, in future engagements
+- Identify ways we could potentially help the partner more, given more time, in future engagements

 What does this mean in practice?